-The Medical Evaluation is thorough and it is essential that you be in excellent health with no conditions, which would restrict your ability to safely perform the essential functions of the police officer job.
+The Medical Evaluation is thorough and it is essential that you be in excellent health with no conditions which would restrict your ability to safely perform the essential functions of the Police Officer job.
 Good physical condition is necessary, as training in the Academy is rigorous.
 Failure to be in excellent physical condition may delay or disrupt training and result in a dismissal from the Academy.
-Medical examination results are valid for up to 12 months, at the discretion of the City's medical staff.
-The written psychological test (valid for up to 24 months) and the treadmill test will be administered at this time.

 Candidates must be able to understand speech in noisy areas, understand whispered speech, and localize sounds.
 Specialized testing methods are used to determine hearing capability.
 Although hearing aid use is not automatically disqualifying, additional specialized tests will be administered to determine if the use of hearing aids will be permitted.

 Once appointed to an LAPD academy class, candidates will be required to complete a drug test using a hair sample approximately three weeks prior to the Academy start date.
 The hair sample process involves the nurse cutting off approximately 1 inch width of hair which is sent to a special lab that tests hair for different drugs.
 If the candidate has a shaved head then hair may need to be collected from the arms or legs.

 In accordance with Los Angeles City Ordinance 187134, candidates must be fully vaccinated against COVID-19 or receive an exemption and report their vaccination status prior to appointment by the Los Angeles Police Department/Los Angeles Fire Department.
 The ordinance is available atCOVID-19 Ordinance